Monsterverse: Music

 For Godzilla: King of the Monsters (2019), it was announced during Comic-Con 2018 that Bear McCreary would compose the score and utilize Ifukube's themes and Yūji Koseki's Mothra theme.
-He chose to adapt Ifukube and Koseki's themes to form a "connection between Ifukube’s uniquely brilliant style and the aesthetics of modern blockbusters."
+He chose to adapt Ifukube and Koseki's themes to form a "connection between Ifukube’s uniquely brilliant style and the aesthetics of modern blockbusters".
 For the film's soundtrack, McCreary produced a cover of Blue Öyster Cult's "Godzilla", that featured Serj Tankian on vocals, as well as Brendon Small, Gene Hoglan, and other members of Dethklok contributing to the cover.
 McCreary described the cover as "the most audacious piece of music" he had produced in his career.

 For Godzilla vs. Kong (2021), Tom Holkenborg was announced as the film's composer in June 2020.
 During a meeting in 2018, Holkenborg admitted to director Adam Wingard to being a Godzilla fan and had composed a Godzilla theme recreationally.
 Wingard chose not to recycle Ifukube's theme, feeling it was "insincere" since he associated them with Toho's Godzilla.
-Instead, Wingard wanted to use new themes that embraced the MonsterVerse's Godzilla while honoring its influences.
+Instead, Wingard wanted to use new themes that embraced the Monsterverse's Godzilla while honoring its influences.
 Holkenborg requested a bass drum roughly ten feet in diameter, but the builder was only able to scale it down to eight feet.
 He wanted to create a Godzilla theme that "lived and breathed" the history behind monster themes and that was slow and sluggish to reflect Godzilla.
 Lower brass and big tympanis were used to underscore Godzilla's power.
-For Kong's theme, Holkenborg used an "organic approach."
+For Kong's theme, Holkenborg used an "organic approach".
 The sound was interwoven with electronic and sound design elements.
 The score began with melody and "got colors and orchestration and different types of electronic instruments with it".

+For Godzilla x Kong: The New Empire (2024), Tom Holkenborg was announced to return to compose the film's score in August 2022, after previously doing so for Godzilla vs. Kong.
+In December 2023, it was announced that Antonio Di Iorio would co-compose the score with Holkenborg.
+A single was released on March 13, 2024, by WaterTower Music, titled “Main Title Theme.”
+The full soundtrack album was released on March 22, 2024.